CADO Systems: Business model

 The CAT III was a three-user system.
 The primary user sat at the CAT III system console, which contained the CPU, floppy drive, and hard disk.
 Other users connected to the system by way of serial terminals.
 By the end of the CAT series, over 25,000 systems and 200,000 terminals were manufactured.

 The terminals were proprietary also: they were similar to standard VT terminals, but with custom firmware programming to support input commands (protected fields).

 All CADO systems up to that point had the system and CADOL interpreter reside in EPROM, so as soon as power was applied it read track 0 sector 0 of the diskette and began executing CADOL code.
 The IL codes for the interpreter written by Jim Ferguson looked similar to Tannenbaum's optimized IL codes from his empirical study.
-The language was extended by Richard Sexton, who added Pascal/C like syntax and 65 KB instead of 256 byte program overlay sizes.
+The language was extended by Richard Sexton, who added Pascal-/C-like syntax and 65 KB instead of 256 byte program overlay sizes.
 Previous to that, CADOL worked in programs no longer than 256 bytes of IL code long and when the programmers had code that hit about the 200-byte mark they would have to issue a LOAD statement to load the next 256 bytes of CADOL IL codes.
 At some point when a fair number of applications had been written, the loading of overlays was made transparent by Sexton's modifications to the interpreter up to an apparent program of 65 KB.
 Dan Lanham rewrote the compiler.
 This was all done in Intel 8085 assembly.

 After the /8, the technical staff wanted to gang more of these machines together, but the marketing department demanded 16-bit systems.
-The Motorola 68000 was the preferred choice of software people, but Bob Thorne, VP of hardware, delivered the bad news: Motorola only had a great CPU while Intel had a CPU and chipset family of CTCs, interrupt controllers, serial ports, DMA controllers and x86 became the rule much to the shock and horror of the software staff, who thought Thorne should just build all those bits he didn't have.
-But Bob was instead working on two disk controllers as these were not off the shelf chips quite yet.
-One design, not used was based on 8x300 bipolar parts but it never saw the light of day.
+The Motorola 68000 was the preferred choice of software people, but Bob Thorne, VP of hardware, delivered the news: Motorola only had a great CPU while Intel had a CPU and chipset family of CTCs, interrupt controllers, serial ports, DMA controllers and x86 became the industry standard, much to the disappointment of the software staff, who thought Thorne should just build all those bits he didn't have.
+Instead, Bob was working on two disk controllers as these were not off the shelf chips quite yet.
+One design was based on 8x300 bipolar parts but it never saw the light of day.

-The 16-bit 8086 tiger systems began development in Intel development systems as there were no working commercial 8086-based computers at the time.
+The 16-bit Intel 8086 Tiger systems began development in Intel development systems as there were no working commercial 8086-based computers at the time.